 Besides authorisation to give advice in Portugal, your financial adviser must have the relevant qualification to talk about mortgages, pensions and investments.

-The qualifications should be awarded by a recognised independent organisation.
+A recognised independent organisation should award the qualifications.
 The main bodies recognised in Portugal and the UK are:

 - Chartered Insurance Institute